alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 > - Tier 0/1 SREs: this can be set to 'Internet', allowing access from anywhere.
 > - Tier 2 SREs: this should correspond to the **organisational networks** (including guest networks) for all approved partner organisations (i.e. any network managed by the organsiation, such as `EduRoam`, `Turing Guest`, `Turing Secure` etc)
 > - Tier 3 SREs: this should correspond to the **restricted networks** for all approved partner organisations.
 These should only permit connections from within medium security access controlled physical spaces and from managed devices (e.g. `Turing Secure`).
+> Setting this to 'default' will use the default Turing network ranges.
 >
 > :warning: The `ipPrefix` must be unique for each SRE attached to the same SHM.
 > It is very important that address spaces do not overlap in the environment as this will cause network faults.